Horacio Anasagasti: Early life

+Anasagasti & Cia

-On December 30, 1909 he created his own company, Anasagasti & Cia, located on Avenida Alvear in Buenos Aires (today Avenida del Libertador), a precision mechanical workshop, that offered repair and sale of car engines, airplanes and agricultural vehicles.
+On December 30, 1909 he created his own company, Anasagasti y Cía, located on Avenida Alvear in Buenos Aires (near Avenida del Libertador).
+The company was a precision mechanical workshop that offered repair and sale of car engines, airplanes and agricultural vehicles.
 The engineer Antonio Bianchi wrote an article for the newspaper La Prensa where he told the story of Anasagasti y Cía.

-In 1910 he presented his first prototype at the Exposición Internacional de Ferrocarriles y Transportes Terrestres (International Exhibition of Railways and Land Transportation): a 4-cylinder in-line engine and a 4-speed gearbox and recoil, and won the Grand Prize Diploma of the exhibition.

-The same year he traveled to France, and bought engines and molds from the Ballot brothers and began manufacturing bloks, crankcases, crankshafts, speed boxes, differentials, suspensions and bodies.
+In 1910, he presented his first prototype at the Exposición Internacional de Ferrocarriles y Transportes Terrestres (International Exhibition of Railways and Land Transportation): a 4-cylinder in-line engine and a 4-speed gearbox and recoil, and won the Grand Prize Diploma of the exhibition.
+That same year, he traveled to France and bought engines and molds from the Ballot brothers, which he used to begin manufacturing bloks, crankcases, crankshafts, speed boxes, differentials, suspensions and bodies.
 In 1911 the company already manufactured cylinders, shaft tip and cardans.

 He took part in the Rosario-Cordoba-Rosario Race (1911) driving his first vehicle and won the race.

-At 1912 the company produced two models: Doble Phaeton and Landaulet; selling the vehicles for $6500.
+At 1912 the company produced two models: Doble Phaeton and Landaulet, which sold for $6500.
 The first versions were armed with the French engine of 2125 cm3 and were offered with double phaeton bodies and a single door on the left side.